Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 Things change fast in cyberspace, so we rigourously try and test VPN services regularly in an effort to provide you with the most current information about access to popular video streaming platforms and services.

 - Price/services ratio

 - Netflix access

 - Adequate speed and bandwidth to support streaming HD content

 - Support for multiple devices

-Without further ado, here’s a list of six companies that provide the best access to Netflix.
+Without further ado, here’s a list of six companies that provide the best VPNs for Netflix.

 1. NordVPN – Full Netflix Access + SmartPlay Technology

 Although this is the first choice, take note the differences between NordVPN and ExpressVPN are almost negligible when it comes to the best VPNs for Netflix, one edged out the other only with a few functions.